karayabin/universe-snapshot/universe/Ling/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator-2.md

 Although the **has** tables (table which have a many-to-many relationship) are handled a bit differently, the generated methods are approximately the same.

+Also, if the table has foreign keys, methods are generated to access the rows of the table using those foreign keys.

+In addition to that, each generated **class** will have a protected **getDefaultValues** method, which returns default values to be inserted in the database.
+The **getDefaultValues** method is used by the methods of type insert and update.